skarukas/stache-js/README.md

 [^1]: Note: extending `stache.Configurable` is not strictly necessary, but it offers a few advantages:
     1. Static analysis will recognize the `config`, `configId`, and `_` properties ("stache properties").
     2. Easier bug fixing.
-An error will be thrown if you try to access the stache properties without adding the class to a `NamespaceTemplate`.
+An error will be thrown if you try to access the stache properties without registering the class.
 Before initialization of the template, these values will be `undefined`.

     If inheriting from `stache.Configurable` is not possible, calling `stache.makeConfigurable(MyClass)` will retain advantage #2.